harness/harness/Godeps/_workspace/src/github.com/GeertJohan/go.rice/README.md

 ### Licence
 This project is licensed under a Simplified BSD license.
 Please read the [LICENSE file][license].

 ### TODO & Development
 This package is not completed yet.
 Though it already provides working embedding, some important featuers are still missing.
  - implement Readdir() correctly on virtualDir
- - implement Seek() for zipFile
- - implement embedding with .a object files
  - automated testing with TravisCI or Drone **important**
  - in-code TODO's
  - find boxes in imported packages

 Less important stuff:
- - rice.FindSingle(..) that loads and embeds a single file as oposed to a complete directory.
-It should have methods .String(), .Bytes() and .File()
  - The rice tool uses a simple regexp to find calls to `rice.FindBox(..)`, this should be changed to `go/ast` or maybe `go.tools/oracle`?
  - idea, os/arch dependent embeds. rice checks if embedding file has _os_arch or build flags.
 If box is not requested by file without buildflags, then the buildflags are applied to the embed file.
- - store meta information for appended (zip) files (mod time, etc)

 ### Package documentation